BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 <p>
 For those following along, I was being an idiot about nearly everything.
 <ul>
-    <li>Manually swinging hammers wasn't the most economically efficient way for me to contribute to society.
-I was doing a STEM degree at an elite university and unironically should have working on curing a disease or something.</li>
+    <li>Manually swinging hammers wasn't the most efficient way for me to contribute to society.
+I was doing a STEM degree at an elite university and unironically should have been working on curing a disease or something.</li>
     <li>I should have verified the build was going to happen</li>
     <li>I shouldn't have entertained free-camping in a random place</li>
     <li>I shouldn't have been so romantic</li>